Gpreciat/dataTRICKS/projects/samplingSolutionSpace/README.md

 2. **Calculating the Covariance Matrix:** Compute the covariance matrix based on the sampled data.
 3. **Computing the Euclidean Norm:** Determine the Euclidean norm to quantify the significance of reactions.

 This approach enables the identification of reactions for which constraining their bounds would have a substantial impact on the original flux space.
 The methodology was initially proposed by [Preciat et al.](https://www.biorxiv.org/content/10.1101/2021.06.30.450562v1) for determining which reactions to measure exometabolically to maximize the obtained information.
+The implementation can be seen [here](https://github.com/Gpreciat/dataTRICKS/tree/main/projects/dopaminergicNetworkGem).

 ### Undersampling and Sampling